A bit of backstory when I first started developing React Native apps, I found there weren’t

 - gitlab_auto_close_issue --issue $ISSUE --remove-label "Doing" --remove-label "To Do"

-The next job automatically creates a merge request (MR) if the commits are not being pushed to master
+The next job automatically creates a merge request (MR) if the commits are not being pushed to master or production branches.

-It will create an MR as WIP with a template we defined in the .gitlab
+It will create an MR as WIP with a template we defined in the .gitlab folder.
+We also set the option --use-issue-name

-is an issue number (for that project).
+where if we have a branch called say feature/#211 where #211 is an issue number (for that project).
 It will take

-certain bits of information from that issue and set it on the MR such as labels
+certain bits of information from that issue and set it on the MR such as labels.

 More information about the tool gitlab-auto-mr.